The Resonant Word

 Begin by choosing a word, phrase, or expression from a language other than your own.
 A greeting.
 A word for belonging.
 A phrase tied to place.
 A term that resists direct translation.
 Notice not only what it means, but what it suggests about how people connect, care, celebrate, or endure.

 You may explore this moment out in the world.
-Attend a language class, a cultural talk, or a community gathering where language is spoken aloud and shared.
+Attend a language class, cultural talk, poetry reading, or community gathering where language is spoken aloud and shared.
 Or live it at home.
 Read poetry in translation.
 Learn the story behind a word.
 Listen for the cadence of language in music, interviews, or storytelling, where meaning reveals itself in the way words are spoken.

 The invitation here is not fluency, but attentiveness.
 It is about meaning.
-When we engage language with curiosity and respect, words become windows.
-They offer insight into lives, cultures, and perspectives beyond our own.
+When language is engaged with curiosity and respect, words become windows, offering insight into lives, cultures, and perspectives beyond your own.

 THE PALETTE // LIVING LANGUAGE

-• Choose a meaningful word, one that reflects care, resilience, belonging, or joy.
+Choose a word or phrase that reflects care, resilience, belonging, joy, welcome, memory, or place.

 REFLECTION